afancyfridgemagnet/chatweave/README.md

 Configuration changes will update the page's current URL, which can then be bookmarked for future use, or shared with other people.

+## Mouse Shortcuts

+Left-click a username or @mention to switch active channel and add @username to chat box.

+Right-click a username, @mention, or chat channel (at bottom) to open a context menu with options.

+Hover over username or timestamp to show full (non-truncated) text in a tooltip.

 ## Keyboard Shortcuts

+`@username`
+Tab-completion for usernames of recent chatters.

 `# keys`
 Sets active chat channel by channel index.